-96 The Maven commands are suitable for the first or a release version installation.
+126 The Maven commands are suitable for the first or a release version installation.
 If you use an actual snapshot, i.e., a version that was created and deployed as part of the development process and want to force Maven to use the most recent versions (by default, snapshots are updated only once a day), than add -U to the respective command, e.g., mvn -U package.
-During instatiation, the instantiation process takes care of snapshot updates.
+During instantiation, the generated build process takes care of snapshot updates.

-97 For this release we suggest not using HTTPS as schema or a non-empty endpoint path for the AAS server.
+127 For this release we suggest not using HTTPS as schema or a non-empty endpoint path for the AAS server.
 Also for VAB, HTTPS is currently disabled.
 We plan to add certificate support in one of the next releases.
+128 Please note that generated files may be overridden when step 6 is executed again.